rossshannon/weekly-weather-mcp/README.md

 python weather_mcp_server.py
 ```

-When calling the tool, you'll need to provide the `api_key` parameter.
+When calling the tool, you’ll need to provide the `api_key` parameter.

 ### 3. Use in MCP Client Configuration